-When it comes to alcohol, there is one thing that is very much clear.
+When it comes to alcohol, there is one thing that might upset many drinkers.

 This happens to be the case due to several reasons, one of the most important being that the manufacturing process is very expensive.

 There is much that goes into the manufacture of beer.
-From its ingredients to the preparation process, the manufacture of beer is no easy task.
+From its ingredients to the preparation process, the beer manufacturing is not an easy task.

-Much effort is required to ensure that the preparation of alcohol is done in the right manner.
-Of the many things considered important for the manufacture of alcoholic drinks, one of the most important is the fermentation process.
+A lot of the effort is required to ensure that the preparation of alcohol is done in the right manner.
+Of the many things considered important for the manufacture of alcoholic drinks, one of the most important stages is the fermentation process.

-Alcohol is prepared by fermenting starches, with the help of yeast.
-The yeast helps to break down the sugars into alcohols and is a process which can take anywhere from a few months to several decades.
+Alcohol is prepared by fermenting starches with the help of yeast.
+The yeast helps to break down the sugars into alcohols and is a process that can take anywhere from a few months to several decades!

-And then there is the issue of packaging, distribution, brewery management, salaries, etc. All of these factors will ultimately play a role in influencing the final price of beer.
+And then there is the normal issues with packaging, distribution, brewery management, salaries, etc. All of those factors will ultimately play a role in the final price of a beer.

-While that is understandable, there is still one thing that many people don’t understand.
-It is with regard to the price of what is called ‘craft’ beer.
-In other words, they wonder as to why craft beer is so much more expensive, in comparison to regular beer.
+While that is understandable, there’s a mystery in regards to the price of what’s called ‘craft’ beer.
+In other words, they wonder as to why craft beer is so much more expensive in comparison to regular beer.

-In order to understand this, it is important to understand the nature of craft beer.
+What is a Craft Beer?
 Craft beer is in simple terms the beer that is made by small breweries or microbreweries, which are sometimes called as craft breweries.
 The business model of these breweries is based on small production batches, emphasis on brewing techniques and attention to the alcohol’s flavor.
-Also, the businesses tend to be family owned or at most, a small company.
+Also, the businesses tend to be family owned or at most a small company.

 - There is no ‘Economy of Scale’

-If there is one thing that is familiar to every economics student or for that matter anyone who understands the market, it is that the more you produce of something, the cheaper its price will be.
-A corollary of this is that the less of something you produce, the more it will cost.
+If there is one thing that is familiar to every economics student or for that matter anyone who understands the markets, it is that the more you produce of something the cheaper its price should be.
+A corollary of this is that the less of something you produce the more it will cost.
+Demand and supply economics.

 - There Is Something Unique About the Recipe